 They were the ones that started aggression and hostilities, and should they prevail over the Muslims, they would destroy them, heeding neither the bonds of family, nor any pledges or covenants they made with them.
 That the advocacy of hostilities against the Quraysh idolaters was a special case, governed by specific circumstances, and historical relations between the Muslims and those idolaters.
 So any attempt to generalize from that or infer from it that Islam is a violent religion does not hold.

-As we have examined the passage, which is often quoted by critics that Islam sanctions the killing of non-Muslims, it turns that this not true.
+As we have examined the passage, which is often quoted by critics that Islam sanctions the killing of non-Muslims, it turns out that this is not true.
 When the context of the passage is shown, we see that this verse was revealed in order to fight the Pagan Arabs at the time of the Prophet Muhammed (p).
-The pagans Arabs were the ones who expelled the Prophet, broken the treaty and also started fighting the Muslims.
+The pagans Arabs were the ones who expelled the Prophet, broke the treaty, and also started fighting the Muslims.

 What were the Muslims supposed to do?
-Of-course the Prophet (p) had to fight back in self-defence in order to defend the Muslim community from being massacred by those treacherous pagan Arabs.
-I also provided many Muslim and non-Muslim scholarly views on the passage (9:5), and they all unanimously agree that this war was a war of self-defence, against the Pagan idolaters who broke the treaty, and started attacking the Muslims first.
+Of course, the Prophet (p) had to fight back in self-defense to defend the Muslim community from being massacred by those treacherous pagan Arabs.
+I also provided many Muslim and non-Muslim scholarly views on the passage (9:5), and they all unanimously agree that this war was a war of self-defense, against the Pagan idolaters who broke the treaty and started attacking the Muslims first.

 How can Islam be a religion of peace when Surah An-Nasr=chapter the Divine support (110) and Surah At-Tawbah=Chapter the repentance (9) that include the Sword verse was the last to be revealed from the Qur’an?

 Ustadh Faraz A. Khan http://seekersguidance.org/ans-blog/2010/11/06/jihad-abrogation-in-the-quran-the-verse-of-the-sword/